NikosTsompanides/sequel-tag/README.md

 [![Semantic Release][semantic-release-img]][semantic-release-url]

-`sequel-tag` is a simple yet elegant and powerful utility function for composing SQL queries in JavaScript or TypeScript.
+`sequel-tag` is a simple yet secure and powerful utility function for composing SQL queries in JavaScript or TypeScript.

 ## Features